nosolls/formatstring/README.md

 If you're an instructor in cypersecurity concepts or a field related, this would be a great opportunity to teach your students on the vulnerability from a hands-on approach.
 Specififically, the uses of the vulnerability and how to protect against it.

 ### Students
-A student in cybersecurity concepts or a field related could use this lab to see how programming can be exploited
+A student in cybersecurity concepts or a field related could use this lab to see how programming can be exploited.
+This could also give them the chance to get a head start in their classes if they have not covered the format-string vulnerability yet.

 ## Design and Architecture
 This lab only has one container, which is the hacker.
 It provides all of the tools you might need.
 Jupyter offers a text editor/terminal, which offers keybindings (like for vim) if you prefer them.